Ozzie Albies Player Props: Braves vs. Cubs

 Ozzie Albies At The Plate

-- Among qualified hitters in MLB action, he ranks 69th in batting average, 96th in on-base percentage, and 21st in slugging.
+- Among qualifying hitters in MLB, he ranks 73rd in batting average, 98th in on-base percentage, and 21st in slugging.

-- Albies has reached base via a hit in 70 games this season (of 106 played), and had multiple hits in 27 of those games.
+- In 66.4% of his 107 games this season, Albies has picked up at least one hit.
+He's also had 27 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.